A SELECTION OF JOHN SMELCER'S BOOKS

 Now available (March 2013)!
 A one of a kind graphic anthology of 19th and early 20th century Native American literature (poems, stories, and oral narratives) co-edited by John Smelcer and Joseph Bruchac and illustrated by many of the nation's best Native American graphic artists.
 Highly acclaimed!
-To read reviews and order copies go to
+To read reviews or order copies click on:

 The Great Death

 American/Canadian Book Jacket (left) British/United Kingdom Book Jacket (right)